JoonieShweta/kalman-filter-robotics/README.md

 📦 Files in This Repo
 File	What it does
-taxi_kalman_filter.py	Python script with Kalman code Kalman_filter_sim.ipynb	Notebook with step-by-step example 1.txt	-> Real GPS data of a Beijing taxi filtered_output.png -> Output image of filtered GPS path README.md	You're reading it!
+Kalman_filter_sim.ipynb	-> Notebook with step-by-step example
+1.txt	-> Real GPS data of a Beijing taxi filtered_output.png -> Output image of filtered GPS path README.md	-> You're reading it!

 🛠 Tools Used